 Paxton Patterson

-The Probation Department uses funds for staff salaries and supplies needed to provide programming for our youth both in and out of Juvenile Hall.
+The Probation Department uses funds for staff salaries and supplies needed to provide programming for our youth.
 This program teaches youth building and work skills so they can obtain employment once released from the Juvenile Hall.

 Mental Health Counseling